 When a hurricane strikes a coastal area, it brings a number of serious hazards.
 These hazards include heavy rains, high winds, a storm surge, and even tornadoes.

-While there is no way to stop a hurricane from hitting a coastal area, people in communities near the coast usually have a few days warning as a hurricane approaches.
+While there is no way to stop a hurricane from hitting a coastal area, people in communities near the coast usually have a few days of warning as a hurricane approaches.
 That's enough time to get out of harm's way before the storm arrives.